chuckjaz/chuckjaz.github.io/_posts/2015-07-17-the-biggest-bang.md

 just me and Anders anymore.
 We had decided to cancel work on what was going to be Borland Pascal 9.0 and focus completely on Delphi.
-Allen Bauer and Alex Shtaygrud began working on the debugger and editor (explaining why we were using `TEdit`) and Dave Schofield began making my chicken scratches of an IDE look presentable.
+Allen Bauer and Alex Shtaygrud began working on the debugger and editor (explaining why we were using `TEdit`) and Dave Scofield began making my chicken scratches of an IDE look presentable.
 Ironic that a developer that spent most of his career building UI libraries and frameworks cannot create a decent looking UI to save his life.